-This is why south-facing gardens tend to be the most sought-after when buying a house – and why, if it’s relevant, the estate agent will be sure to trumpet the fact.
+This is why south-facing gardens are the most sought-after when buying a house – and why, if it’s relevant, the estate agent will be sure to trumpet the fact.

 However, it still pays to check yourself when attending a viewing.
 Most smart phones have in-built compasses which makes this really easy to do.
 And if you don’t have a smart phone, it’s likely the agent will.